 We boarded an A330-300 aircraft in Frankfurt after spending some time at the Lufthansa Business Lounge, Etihad’s designated lounge for business class passengers.
 First Class passengers get to enjoy the comfort of Lufthansa’s Senator lounges.

 The business class seats in this aircraft were from the Pearl Business Class configuration.
-These seats are less spacious that the new seats in the airline’s fleet of Dreamliners and A380s Business Studio.
+These seats are less spacious than the new seats in the airline’s fleet of Dreamliners and A380s Business Studio.
 These seats also recline to a full flatbed.

 Since it was a day flight, amenity kits were not issued out.
 However, passengers could still request from the flight attendant amenities such as a dental kit or eye shades.
 Etihad Airways stopped giving out pyjamas, once a perk for its long-haul passengers, to business class passengers since late last year.
 The in-flight magazine had been revamped.
 I did not remember it as Atlas when I last flew with the airline.
 I was pretty intrigued by a timepiece article in the April issue of Atlas by Josh Sims – Faces of the Future.
 There was one Ressence timepiece in there that caught my attention.
 And when I flipped to the next page an MB&F Horological Machine No. 8 Can-Am got me all excited.
 Thankfully, none of these timepieces were available on Boutique, Etihad Airways’ onboard duty-free shop.